-Fig. \ref{fig:sys} illustrates the typical flowsheets of an $N$-in-1 AWE system.
-The hydrogen-lye and oxygen-lye mixtures from the stacks are mixed and routed to separators.
-After separation, the gaseous hydrogen and oxygen are discharged.
-System pressure and the liquid levels on both sides are regulated via gas outlet valves \cite{david2020dynamic}.
-The separated lye is cooled via heat exchangers.
-Afterward, desalinated water is replenished into the lye before it is redistributed to the stacks by circulation pumps.
-Detailed topologies vary among manufacturers and are further discussed in Section \ref{sec:lye}.
+Fig. \ref{fig:sys} shows the typical flowsheet of an $N$-in-1 AWE system.
+Hydrogen-lye and oxygen-lye mixtures from the stacks are mixed and sent to gas-lye separators.
+After separation, hydrogen and oxygen are discharged, while the lye is cooled through heat exchangers.
+Desalinated water is then replenished, and the lye is redistributed to the stacks.
+Topological variations across manufacturers are discussed in Section \ref{sec:lye}.

-On the electrical side, each stack is connected to a rectifier for dc power supply, allowing independent adjustment of load power.
-In some cases, a multi-winding transformer with phase-shift secondary windings replaces multiple transformers to reduce costs and minimize harmonic injections \cite{li2024two,zeng2024scheduling}.
-Note that some literature discusses multiple stacks sharing a single rectifier; however, due to challenges such as current equalization, insulation, and reduced flexibility, this configuration is not a common application.
+On the electrical side, each stack is connected to a rectifier, enabling independent control of load power.
+In some designs, multiple transformers are replaced by a multi-winding transformer with phase-shifted secondary windings to reduce cost and mitigate harmonic injections \cite{li2024two,zeng2024scheduling,zeng2026harmonic}.

-The stacks are interconnected through the BoP, and their energy conversion efficiency, temperature, and HTO impurity accumulation under varying power inputs are directly influenced by controls on stack power, lye flow, and cooling.
-To capture the complex relation between control and responses, this paper develops a state-space model of the $N$-in-1 system in Section \ref{sec:model} to support controller design.
+The stacks are coupled through the shared BoP system.
+Their energy conversion efficiency, temperature, and HTO impurity accumulation under varying power inputs depend on coordinated control of stack power, lye flow, and cooling.
+To describe these interactions, a state-space model of the $N$-in-1 system is developed in Section \ref{sec:model} for controller design.